 DIVINE DIALOGUES.
 Cy Twombly and Greek antiquity

+The exhibition “DIVINE DIALOGUES.
+Cy Twombly and Greek antiquity” showcasing ancient artworks in a unique dialogue with contemporary works by contemporary American artist Cy Twombly inspired by Greece and Greek mythology took place at the Museum of Cycladic Art at the time when Athens co-hosted the Documenta 14.
 Among the exhibits is the François Vase, also known as the Kleitias Krater, a milestone in the development of ancient Greek pottery and vase painting, displayed here for the first time outside of the Archaeological Museum of Florence.
 It has been said that the François Vase is so unique that, even if all other ancient Greek vases were lost, it alone could illustrate Greek mythology and the code of ancient Greek art.

 Cycladic Society 5,000 Years Ago